Optimal transport for a novel event description at hadron colliders: Introduction

-One of the main limitations of existing ML-based approaches is that their supervised algorithms require a performant and sound definition of a ground truth, i.e., the assignment of a label to each particle, indicating if it originates from the leading primary vertex or not.
-However, due to merged energy deposits and the complexity of the event reconstruction, any conceivable ground truth definition is afflicted with some degree of ambiguity.
-Recently, it has been proposed in~\cite{Li:2022omf} to train using charged particles, whose provenance can be obtained under the assumption of perfect tracking, and to extrapolate the results to neutral particles.
-While this approach would allow to train directly on data, it only works in a central detector region where tracking is available, whereas pileup is predominant in the forward regions of the detectors.
-Therefore, the primary motivation to develop the algorithm for Training Optimal Transport with Attention Learning (\textsc{TOTAL}) detailed in this paper is to address these bottlenecks.
-This is achieved by employing metrics inspired by optimal transport (OT)~\cite{monge1781memoire} problems as the cost function of an attention-based GNN, whose architecture closely follows the development in~\cite{Mikuni:2020wpr}, to assimilate two MC-simulated samples, one containing only the particles arising from the primary interaction and the other containing also additional pileup particles, in a self-supervised fashion.
+One of the main limitations of these ML algorithms is that they require a sound definition of a ground truth, i.e., the assignment of a label to each particle, indicating if it originates from the leading primary vertex or not, to train a fully-supervised ML model.
+Such labels are available in simplified detector simulations, such as the ones implemented in Delphes \cite{delphes}.
+However, due to merged energy deposits and the much more complex event reconstruction, an unambiguous ground truth definition for neutral particles is intractable in data and in the full-scale simulations based on Geant4 \cite{AGOSTINELLI2003250} that are used by experiments such as ATLAS and CMS.
+Therefore, per-particle target labels based on human annotation are very hard to obtain and exhibit insufficient sharpness, rendering fully supervised strategies suboptimal.
+Thus, none of the previously described ML-based solutions can be implemented in a straightforward manner by the experiments at the LHC.
+Recently, it has been proposed in~\cite{Li:2022omf} to train a semi-supervised network using charged particles, whose provenance can be obtained under the assumption of perfect tracking, and to extrapolate the results to neutral particles.
+While this approach would allow to train on full-scale simulations and on data, it only works in a central detector region where tracking is available, whereas pileup is predominant in the forward regions of the detectors.
+Therefore, our primary motivation to develop the algorithm for Training Optimal Transport with Attention Learning (\textsc{TOTAL}) in this article is to address these bottlenecks.
+We achieve this by employing metrics inspired by optimal transport (OT)~\cite{monge1781memoire} problems as the cost function of a self-supervised, attention-based GNN, whose architecture closely follows the development in~\cite{Mikuni:2020wpr}.
+This network is used to assimilate two simulated samples, one containing only the particles arising from the primary interaction and the other containing also contributions from pileup.
+By training in a self-supervised fashion, i.e., not relying on per-particle truth labels from human annotation, our approach can be realistically implemented in full-scale simulations and does not rely on any kind of extrapolation.
+Following this strategy, we are able to derive an event description that is straightforward to implement and that exhibits greatly improved precision, yielding a global sensitivity enhancement for SM measurements and searches alike, explained as follows.

-The paper is organised as follows.
-Section~\ref{sec:loss} presents the details of the construction of the OT-inspired cost function, together with information related to the training of TOTAL.
-The results of the application of the algorithm in simulated events and the comparison against the current state-of-the-art algorithm are detailed in Section~\ref{sec:results}.
-Lastly, the conclusions are discussed in Section \ref{sec:conclusions}.